daniel-beckham/stock-market-price-updater/README.md

 # Stock Market Price Updater
 ### [Live Demo](https://danielbeckham.com/stock-market-price-updater)

 This is a single-page application that retrieves daily stock prices and also allows two years of historical data to be viewed for each stock.

-It is powered by Flask and React and uses the [Alpha Vantage](https://www.alphavantage.co/) API to store the stock prices in a PostgreSQL database.
+The back end is powered by [Flask](https://palletsprojects.com/p/flask/) and uses the [Alpha Vantage](https://www.alphavantage.co/) API to store the stock prices in a PostgreSQL database.
+The front end is built with [React](https://reactjs.org/) and a number of other supporting JavaScript libraries.

 The app has been configured primarily for use with Docker Compose, but it can also be set up manually.
-Some instructions for deploying it on both Google App Engine and AWS Elastic Beanstalk have been provided as well.
+Instructions for deploying it on both Google App Engine and AWS Elastic Beanstalk have been provided as well.

 ## Docker Compose Instructions
 * Provide the required information in the `.env` file.